 The horror of seeing one of the skulls had taken all of Axel's attention and he hadn't been in the least self-conscious about forming the centre of a Stooge-like tableau.
 That changed rapidly, and he felt the blood rush to his face.
 He stood up straight, dusted himself down and put the icecube tray on the table with an ostentatious flourish.

 "Armoured car heist?" he said.
 "That was months ago.
 Are things… Don't tell me crimes are still illegal even when you committed them months ago?
 That hardly seems fair."

 "'Fraid so, Prof," Buck drawled.
 He seemed oddly pleased, Axel thought, and filed that fact it away for later consideration.
 "And you on parole and everything.
-Even if they can't convict, it ain't lookin' good for ya."
+Even if they can't convict, it ain't lookin' good."